 The Sellers' Guide references and incorporates a description of reservation procedures by which a Lender may enter into an agreement with the Authority for the sale and purchase of a Mortgage Loan (a "Commitment Agreement").
 The reservation procedures require a Lender to have taken a loan application from an Applicant who has entered into a purchase contract with the seller of a residence.
-The Lender then may obtain a reservation of funds, subject to certain set asides of amounts for specific purposes and periods as described in "PROGRAM ASSUMPTIONS AND BONDOWNERS' RISKS."
-Each Lender is permitted to make five reservations per day per office for Mortgage Loans not reserved under the New Construction set-aside described herein and five reservations per day per office for Mortgage Loans reserved under the New Construction set-aside.
+The Lender then may obtain a reservation of funds, subject to a certain set aside for the specific purpose and period as described in "PROGRAM ASSUMPTIONS AND BONDOWNERS' RISKS."
+Each Lender is permitted to make five reservations per day per office for Mortgage Loans.
 Lenders are required to make their reservation in order based on loan size with the smallest loan amount receiving first priority.
-With respect to each Mortgage Loan which is the subject of a confirmed reservation of funds, the Lender must deliver a signed Commitment Agreement, the reservation fee of 2% (for Mortgage Loans reserved under the New Construction set-aside) and other forms and documents, as necessary.
+With respect to each Mortgage Loan which is the subject of a confirmed reservation of funds, the Lender must deliver a signed Commitment Agreement and other forms and documents, as necessary.
 Prior to closing the Mortgage Loan, the Lender must deliver to the Authority certain documents in order for the Authority to review the eligibility of the Applicant and the residence.
 The Lender must then close the Mortgage Loan and deliver it to the Authority for purchase within fifteen (15) business days of such closing, but in any event no later than approximately thirty (30) days before expiration of the Origination Period.
+All Applicants for Mortgage Loans will be required by the Authority (at the Authority's expense financed from amounts in the Costs of Issuance Fund) to attend homebuyer education classes intended to give Applicants a clearer understanding, among other things, of their debt obligations.